walterfreeman/phys307/index.md

 <h1> Welcome to Physics 307!</h1>

+### 21 September assignment

+Please read the <a href="notes/DE-notes.pdf">notes on differential equations</a>
+before Tuesday's class.
+You might also be interested in a draft of
+<a href="projects/hw3.pdf">Project 3</a>; it will be revised before Tuesday,
+but this is the gist.

 ### 12 September agenda:

 * Do a retrospective of Project 1 and see how far you all are